 - There are too many neighborhoods in New York City’s 5 boroughs to list!

 - If you do not have a preference, tell us “Greeter’s Choice” and leave the neighborhood up to your Greeter.

-We require a local telephone number with voice mail so that the Big Apple Greeter office or the assigned greeter can call the visitor and, if necessary, leave a message the visitor will get quickly.
+We require a USA telephone number with voice mail so that the Big Apple Greeter office or the assigned greeter can call the visitor and, if necessary, leave a message the visitor will get quickly.

 - This phone number must be the phone number of the accommodation or a USA cell phone only.

 - Voice mail is required.